simonmichael/hledger_site/src/simons-setup.md

 current.journal is a symlink for scripts which don't know the year.
 Symbolic links are a mixed blessing, causing file path confusion in emacs, eg.

-## Version control

-Journal file, included files, makefile and scripts in git.
-A mixture of manual and cron-based automatic committing.

 ## Scripts

 I have convenience aliases for hledger commands and reports in `~/notes/bashrc`,